 - Former executive director of Catholics For a Free Choice (CFFC), now known as Catholics For Choice (CFC)

-- Responsible for shifting CFFC's legal status from a lobby to an educational association, thereby making the group eligible for tax-exempt status
+- Responsible for shifting CFC’s legal status from a lobby to an educational association, thereby making the group eligible for tax-exempt status

-According to current CFFC president Frances Kissling, McMahon persuaded the organization to hire her upon her return from a 1979 vacation in Ireland, where she “was shocked by the horrible conditions of women’s lives – conditions imposed by the Church’s anti-woman, anti-contraception mentality.”
-As president, McMahon shifted CFFC's legal status from a lobby to an educational association, thereby making the group eligible for tax-exempt status, which opened the door to foundation support.
-Shortly thereafter, the Sunnen Foundation gave CFFC a $75,000 grant to fund the group’s first publications, the Abortion in Good Faith series.
+According to current CFC president Frances Kissling, McMahon persuaded the organization to hire her upon her return from a 1979 vacation in Ireland, where she “was shocked by the horrible conditions of women’s lives – conditions imposed by the Church’s anti-woman, anti-contraception mentality.”
+As president, McMahon shifted CFC’s legal status from a lobby to an educational association, thereby making the group eligible for tax-exempt status, which opened the door to foundation support.
+Shortly thereafter, the Sunnen Foundation gave CFC a $75,000 grant to fund the group’s first publications, the Abortion in Good Faith series.